andrew henderson menu

 Dominica Citizenship by Investment – Best Option?

-For anyone whose every dollar has a potential opportunity cost – crypto investors, Amazon Fulfillment by Amazon (FBA) sellers, business people who have quick turnover, and so on – the $100,000 difference between the two options could go toward much more profitable investments.
+For anyone whose every dollar has a potential opportunity cost – crypto investors, Amazon Fulfillment by Amazon (FBA) sellers, business people with quick turnover, and so on – the US$75,000 difference between the two options could go toward much more profitable investments.

-If you have cash sitting around, you can consider the real estate option, but keep in mind that you might never see that money again because the Caribbean government-approved real estate developments are notorious for never getting finished (even though Dominica has the best track record of finished vs. not started in the region – 50%).
+If you have cash sitting around, you can consider the real estate option, but keep in mind that Caribbean government-approved real estate developments are notorious for never getting finished – even though Dominica has the best track record t in the region.

-At one point, there was only one real estate developer option in Dominica.Now, however, you have half a dozen choices with several connections to big names like Hilton and Marriott.
+At one point, there was a single real estate developer option in Dominica, but today, there are over half a dozen choices.

-One of the concerns that people talk about with Dominica citizenship by investment real estate in the Caribbean, in general, is that properties aren’t always that enticing.
+However, one of the concerns that people have with Dominica’s citizenship by investment real estate, in general, is that the properties aren’t always very enticing.

-For one, it can be expensive to get the necessary building materials to these islands which means that what you get might be a bit underwhelming compared to what you would normally expect for the same price elsewhere.
+For one, it can be expensive to get the necessary building materials there, which means that what you end up with can be underwhelming compared to what you’d expect for the same price elsewhere.

-Secondly, you are restricted to only purchasing government-approved real estate.
-You can’t buy just any real estate that you find online; you have to buy from one of the approved developers.
-This can mean that you won’t have as many real estate options as you would on the open market.
+You are restricted to only purchasing government-approved real estate and won’t have as many opportunities as you would on the open market.

-These are all important details to keep in mind as we review seven of the real estate options available in Dominica.
+Keep this in mind as we review some of the real estate options available in Dominica:

 Anichi Resort & Spa

-1. Redeemable Preferred Shares.
-For $220,000 you will receive a certificate of ownership.
+• Redeemable preferred shares: For US$220,000, you will receive a certificate of ownership.

-While you will not be available to use your property for residential living, you will have the right to stay at the resort for two weeks each year.
+While you won’t be available to use your property for residential living, you will have the right to stay at the resort for two weeks each year.

 Bois Cotlette

-1. Liquidity Option.
-Preferred shareowner – a guaranteed full return on your investment in the event of a death or if you have owned the property for more than five years.
+Liquidity: A guaranteed full return on your investment in the event of death or if you have owned the property for more than five years.

-1. Safe Haven Option.
-This option allows you to spend up to nine months at Bois Cotlette if a defined event, such as economic or political turmoil or a prolonged natural disaster, occurs in your region of the world.
+Safe haven: This option allows you to spend up to nine months at Bois Cotlette if a defined event, such as economic or political turmoil or a prolonged natural disaster, occurs in your region of the world.

-This resort opened in October 2019 and all investment options are now sold out.
-However, the resort is still listed on the government’s citizenship by investment website, meaning that you can still buy from a previous investor looking to sell and qualify for citizenship.
+While the initial investment offerings are fully subscribed, the resort remains listed on the government’s citizenship by investment website.
+This implies that you can still buy from a previous investor looking to sell and qualify for citizenship.

-Range Developments built Cabrits Resort Kempinski on the white sand beaches of Douglas Bay, in the northwest end of Dominica.
+Built by Range Developments, Cabrits Resort Kempinski graces the white sand beaches of Douglas Bay, at the northwest end of Dominica.

-Once your application is approved, you will receive an individually deeded title to a 400 sq ft villa and 1200 sq ft of land, qualifying you for Dominican citizenship.
-Luxury Sea View Villas start at $255,000, a price that includes all closing costs, transfer taxes, deed registration, and legal fees.
+Once your application is approved, you will receive an individually deeded title to a 400 sq ft villa and 1200 sq ft of land.

 Secret Bay Residences